wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/3-exercise-online-designer.md

 For example, to set the value of a TextBox control of a planet with the property `planetName` from a data file, set the `text` property on the TextBox to `${planetName}`.

-## Update the planet example for Adaptive Card Templating
+## Update the planet example for Adaptive Card templating

 Replace the existing card layout in the **Card Payload Editor** panel with the following JSON: